 1964-05-28 USA Saturn I SA-6 AS-101

-AS-101 (also known as SA-6) was the sixth flight of the Saturn I launch vehicle, which carried the first boilerplate Apollo spacecraft into low Earth orbit.
-The test took place on May 28, 1964, lasting for four orbits (about six hours).
-The spacecraft and its upper stage completed a total of 54 orbits before reentering the atmosphere and crashing in the Pacific Ocean on June 1, 1964.
+AS-101 (also referred to as SA-6) was the sixth flight of the Saturn I launch vehicle, which successfully carried the first boilerplate Apollo spacecraft into low Earth orbit.
+This test occurred on May 28, 1964, lasting for four orbits (approximately six hours).
+The spacecraft and its upper stage ultimately completed a total of 54 orbits before reentering the atmosphere and crashing into the Pacific Ocean on June 1, 1964.

 Photo: Wernher von Braun keeps his eyes on the launch pad through a periscope.